mileweb/docs-content-cdn/en/docs/edge-logic/lb7-es-structure.md

 users to insert processing logics into the LB7 through the field "loadBalancerLogic" of the property configuration.
 All the directives allowed in the load balancer logic are labeled with <span class="badge">LB logic</span> on the [Supported Directives](supported-directives) page.
-In particular, most of the directives in the write module and the access control directives are allowed to enable efficiently building responses in the LB7.
+In particular, most access control directives and the directives in the rewrite module are allowed to enable efficient building of responses in the LB7.

 In addition, since the client's connection and TLS tunnel is terminated in the LB7, some of the client's information is available only in the LB7.
 For example, if your processing logic depends on